davydovanton/rodauth_hanami/README.md

 2. ~~Try to use `controller.prepare` configuration block~~
 3. ~~Create admin application~~
 4. ~~Protect full admin application~~
-5. Redirect to login form and after to previous url
+5. Redirect to login form and after to previous url (use sessions for this)
 6. Integrate view and templates instead templates